zerynth/docs/docs/reference/boards/firebeetle_esp8266/docs/index.md

 !!! note
 	The internal flash of DFRobot FireBeetle ESP8266 can be organized in different ways.
 The standard VM is a non-FOTA VM with the VM code beginning at 0x0000, followed by the esp8266 ir0m image at 0x20000 and the esp_init_data at 0x3fc000.
 The VM is based on the Espressif RTOS SDK 1.4.1.

-!!! important
-    To exploit the Wi-Fi chip functionalities of the FireBeetle ESP8266, the [lib.espressif.esp8266wifi](https://docs.zerynth.com/latest/official/lib.espressif.esp8266wifi/docs/index.html#esp8266wifi) library must be installed (some example code is provided).

 ## Device Summary